LibrariesHacked/librarieshacked.github.io/_posts/2023-06-21-england-library-data-strategy.md

 This is a dataset that has been acknowledged to be required since at least 2010.
 It is one that needs to be maintained by all library services.
 Unfortunately, any attempts to produce this data have resulted in ad-hoc surveys that are only valid for the date they were completed.
 This is not enough to enable digital services that would allow the public to find their nearest library.

 For the LibraryOn team, it is likely that they will spend a significant amount of their time addressing this challenge, and encouraging library services to maintain this basic data.
 But they should never have had to take on that task.
-The biggest danger to the success of this flagship project is not the talent and ambition within the team.
+The biggest danger to the success of this flagship project is not the talent and ambition within the team (both excellent).
 It is the lack of support and preparedness from the wider sector, in terms of data and systems.

 We need a public library service that enables innovation and digital developments, by supporting all third parties with strong and comprehensive open data services.

 ## Consequences